git/git.github.io/rev_news/drafts/edition-109.md

   Being an Emacs user, I tried to get into [Magit](https://magit.vc/) but could not get used to the keybindings that conflicted with my Vim-styled bindings.
-(Yes, I use Evil mode if you're into that sort of thing.)
-OTOH I get so much done with the basic git-* commands and tig that I'm rather happy with my workflow.
+(Yes, I use [Evil](https://github.com/emacs-evil/evil) mode via [Doom](https://github.com/doomemacs/doomemacs) Emacs if you're into that sort of thing.)
+OTOH I get so much done with the basic `git-*` commands and `tig` that I'm rather happy with my workflow.

 * Do you happen to have any memorable experience w.r.t contributing to the Git project?
 If yes, could you share it with us?